97westgate/notespoc/readme.md

 ### In Progress
 - [ ] Quote organization and analysis
   - [x] Extract quotes from Apple Notes
-  - [ ] Sort quotes by theme/category
+  - [x] Sort quotes by theme/category
   - [ ] Generate summaries and insights
   - [ ] Handle token limits gracefully
+  - [ ] Notice if notes are improperly categorized within a folder

 - [ ] Content Enhancement
   - [ ] Capture images and links from notes